 One in five people over the age of 55 have some degree of mitral valve regurgitation.
 Left untreated, blood flows backward into the heart, resulting in cardiac failure.
 Many who suffer from this condition opt out of treatment, as they are often too ill to survive an invasive open-heart surgery.

-Giovanni Speziali, MD, a cardiac surgeon at Mayo Clinic, proposed a solution that would enable surgeons to access the hear through the ribs and repair the damaged valve, leaving the ribcage intact.
+Giovanni Speziali, MD, a cardiac surgeon at Mayo Clinic, proposed a solution that would enable surgeons to access the heart through the ribs and repair the damaged valve, leaving the ribcage intact.
 NeoChord, Inc., a Minneapolis-based medical technology start-up, obtained an exclusive license for D. Speziali’s technology and partnered with Worrell to develop the device.

 Worrell’s researchers began by conducting an operative immersion, documenting preliminary feedback from surgeons performing similar procedures on animal specimens.
 Back at the studio, Worrell designers created a test fixture to simulate the procedure and experimented with various physical design concepts.
 The leading concepts were reintroduced into the field as behavioral prototypes and evaluated by renowned Mayo surgeons.
 The refined design concepts included a tip, ideally shaped for easy insertion through the chest plate and into the beating heart, allowing surgeons to locate the mitral leaflet, place a suture with accuracy, and repair the damaged valve.